nomech/sn-live-refresh/README.md

 # sn-browser-refresh

-This script is designed to be used with `sn-utils` when working on VSCode.
-It automatically refreshes a ServiceNow instance page in a browser when changes are detected in the specified directory.
+This script is designed to be used with `sn-utils` when working in VSCode.
+It automatically refreshes the browser whenever changes  are detected in the specified directory.

 ### This script